cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 * Director is in a healthy state.
 * All VMs are in `running` state in all deployments.
 See [below](#expired) if your VMs are unresponsive.
 * Take note of any **ignored** VMs.
-They will be omitted from the VM recreation steps.
+They will be omitted from the VM redeploy steps.
+* Director versions prior to 271.12 and stemcells prior to Bionic 1.X and Windows 2019.41 need to recreate VMs as part of the redeploy steps.

 ### Step 1: Update the director, health monitor, and NATS server jobs, to introduce the new CA.